ktjayamanna/redis-for-numpy/README.md

 The expressions are similar to what you would write inside the `if` statement of JavaScript or other familiar programming languages: you can use `and`, `or`, the obvious math operators like `+`, `-`, `/`, `>=`, `<`, ... and so forth (see the expressions section for more info).
 The selectors of the JSON object attributes start with a dot followed by the name of the key inside the JSON objects.

 Elements with invalid JSON or not having a given specified field **are considered as not matching** the expression, but will not generate any error at runtime.

-I'll draft the missing sections for the README following the style and format of the existing content.

 ## FILTER expressions capabilities